-Myopia (Nearsighted) Control Clinic
+Myopia (Nearsighted) Management Clinic

 Myopia or nearsightedness is a condition where the eye grows too long for its optical power.
 The incidence of myopia is on the rise more than doubling in the American population ages of 12 - 54 to approximately 40% in the last 30 years (Vitale et al, 2009).
 In some Asian countries, the incidence of nearsightedness is approaching 80-90% before individuals reach adulthood (Lin et al, 2004; Jung et al, 2012).
 By the year 2050, there could be as many as 5 billion individuals worldwide, or approximately 50% of the population, that suffer from myopia with a billion suffering from myopic eye diseases (Holden et al, 2015).
 As myopia increases, so does the risk of developing cataracts, glaucoma, myopic macular degeneration, and retinal detachments.
-Recent research has revealed viable treatment options available that may allow control of worsening myopia.
+Recent research has revealed viable treatment options available that may allow management of worsening myopia.

-Is myopia control right for my child?
+Is myopia management right for my child?

 - Development of myopia prior to the age of 10